 - Add more vegetables to your diet

-- Eat clean protein (free-range chicken, wild-caught fish, grass-fed beef); Just as you are what you eat, remember that so is the food that you consume!
+- Eat clean protein (free-range chicken, wild-caught fish, grass-fed beef).
+Just as you are what you eat, that rule also applies to the food that you consume!

 - Eat more good fats, skip the trans-fats

 - Reduce carbs; eat 1/2 of your weight in grams of carbs.
 For example, if you are 150 pounds, you should limit your carbs to a maximum of 75 grams.

 - Reduce or eliminate processed food; For the most part, if it comes in a box or a can, it is processed.